SaraGinsburg/our-family-frontend/dev-log.md

 <Button variant="outline-secondary">My Nice Deeds</Button>
 <Button variant="outline-secondary">My Kind Words</Button>

+##7/19
+create components for the displays below the picture!!!!!

+##7/20
+-fix twin's birthdate DONE
+-resize userCard, it is too wide

+create a component for milestone display that will include the buttons/links for viewing all milestones and adding a new milestone.

+create similar components for kindWords and niceDeeds.

 ##QUESTIONS TO TC:
   -in components/users did not allow a <div> in the return. why? const Users = props => {